moorepants/learn-multibody-dynamics/generalized-forces.rst

 If a system is nonholonomic, it is also true that every translational and angular velocity can be expressed uniquely in terms of the :math:`p` independent generalized speeds (see Eq.
-:math:numref:`eq-contraint-linear-form-solve`).
+:math:numref:`eq-constraint-linear-form-solve`).
 Thus, we can also define the *nonholonomic partial velocities* :math:`\tilde{v}_r` and *nonholonomic partial angular velocities* :math:`\tilde{\omega}_r` as per ([Kane1985]_, pg.
 46):